hdelva/fosite/thesis/report.md

 \caption{Heterogeneous Collections} \label{smp:nohomo}
 \end{code}

-One of the exercises required that a sequence of tuples should be generated, stopping whenever a tuple of zeroes has been added.
+The test data contains an exercise that required that a sequence of tuples should be generated, stopping whenever a tuple of zeroes has been added.
 Code sample \ref{smp:nohomo} is based on one of the submissions.
 Up until the adding of the tuple of zeroes, the type of `x` had been `List[Tuple[int]]` (in the notation used by Python 3.5 type hints).
 Instead of appending the tuple however, `+=` will concatenate the tuple's elements to `x`.
 This changes the type to `List[Union[int, Tuple[int]]]`.
 This transition to a heterogeneous collection is valid Python code but ultimately very error prone.
 In fact, this causes an infinite loop in this case, as the expected element never gets added.

 \begin{code}
   \begin{tcblisting}{listing only,